Profit and Loss

 - Total operating expenses.
 Add up all your operating expenses to find your total.

 - Earnings before interest and taxes/EBIT.
 The business’s gross profit minus the total expenses.
 The EBIT shows you how much money the business earned before paying interest or taxes.

 - Interest expenses.
 If you have taken out a business loan and are paying interest on the loan, you can list the interest expenses here.

 - Net profit before taxes/earnings before taxes/EBT.
 The business’s gross profit minus the total expenses and interest expenses.
 Or, the EBIT minus interest expenses.
 If you don’t have any interest expenses, the EBT will be the same as the EBIT.

 - Income taxes.
-Add up the total amount of money the business spends on local, state and federal income taxes.
+Add up the total amount of money the business spends on local and national income taxes.

 - Net income/net earnings.
 Subtract the income taxes from the EBT to find the business’s net income.
 This is the total amount of money the business earned during the specific period.

 Here are two more terms you may hear in relation to a P&L statement: